DiegoMagdaleno/BSDCoreUtils/README.md

 ## The \*BSD utils project

-This project is GNU coreutils-like collection of utilities from the OpenBSD and FreeBSD source code.
+This project is GNU coreutils-like collection of utilities from diverse BSD operating systems (FreeBSD, OpenBSD and NetBSD).
 The intent is to offer a BSD-licensed and lightweight replacement for the GNU coreutils project.

 ## Table of notes